padraic/mutagenesis/README.markdown

 to direct the unit test framework adapter:

 * --adapter: The name of the unit test adapter to use; defaults to "phpunit"
-* --options: String containing options to pass to the unit test framework's command
+* --options: String containing command line switches to pass to the unit test framework
 * --timeout: Sets the number of seconds after which a test run is considered timout
 * --bootstrap: Sets a bootstrap file to include prior to running tests
+* --constraint: PHPUnit class and/or file path for test execution
 * --detail-captures: Shows mutation diffs and testing reports for captured mutants

 Note: The default timeout is 120 seconds.
 Any test suite exceeding this should